Gilbert AZ Home Inspection Guide: What Buyers in Growing Communities Need to Know

 Many buyers assume new construction needs no inspection.
 This is a dangerous mistake.

-before closing so you catch these problems while the builder is still responsible for fixing them.
+A builder's warranty covers manufacturing defects, but it doesn't cover poor grading, orientation issues, or the builder's mistakes during construction.
+You need an independent inspection before closing so you catch these problems while the builder is still responsible for fixing them.

 What to Watch for in Gilbert Resale Homes